qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

 dataframe have been recorded as integer fields.
 This may cause confusion because it would be possible in principle to analyse these as continuous variables.
 R includes the factor data type, which provides a way to store a fixed, predefined set of values.
-This makes it idea for working with categories, so we will convert those columns to factors.
+This makes it ideal for working with categories, so we will convert those columns to factors.